-- •The Company continues to improve and enhance our internal control systems to ensure financial reporting accuracy in accordance with the Financial Instruments and Exchange Act.
-This is accomplished through testing, reviews and reporting under J-SOX standards (required under the Financial Instruments and Exchange Act.).
+•The Company continues to improve and enhance our internal control systems to ensure financial reporting accuracy in accordance with the Financial Instruments and Exchange Act.
+This is accomplished through testing, reviews and reporting under J-SOX standards (required under the Financial Instruments and Exchange Act).
 Key control processes are well-documented so internal control effectiveness can be evaluated and thoroughly understood.

 The Company addresses all findings, both within J-SOX and other audit scope, that are identified by both internal and external auditors.
 The Central Global Controller's team reviews remediation progress and efforts with the regional accounting and finance teams on a regular basis.
 Quarterly, a Steering Committee, chaired by the CVP-Control, is held with all regions that have open internal control issues.
 This allows our global teams to understand issues faced elsewhere and be aware of any potential risks to their areas.
 This data sharing is one way the Company does not only focus on addressing known issues, but also takes proactive steps to prevent future problems from occurring.
-This activity is presented to the Chair of the Audit Committee. - •The Company has the global internal audit function, as an independent group to conduct internal auditing tasks under the Audit Committee.
-Regional audit teams are in each regional headquarters, and for sales finance and IT auditing, global specialty audit leadership was set up to conduct related audits across the regions.
+This activity is presented to the Chair of the Audit Committee.

+- •The Company has the global internal audit function, as an independent group to conduct internal auditing tasks under the Audit Committee.
+Regional audit teams are in each regional headquarters, and for sales finance, IT and monozukuri auditing which requires a higher level of expertise, global specialty audit leadership was set up to conduct related audits across the regions.
+Regional audit teams are in each regional headquarters, and for sales finance, IT auditing and monozukuri, global specialty audit leadership was set up to conduct related audits across the regions.
 Under the control of the Chief Internal Audit Officer, all audits are carried out efficiently and consistently on a global basis.
 Audits are conducted based on the audit plans which were approved by the Audit Committee.
-Audit results are regularly reported to the Audit Committee and reported to the relevant department and corporate officers in a timely manner. - The Company established the Board of Directors Office, where information is collected smoothly and appropriately so that directors can effectively fulfill their roles and responsibilities, and including independent outside directors meetings, necessary activities are carried out in order for directors to discuss a wide range of issues related to the company's corporate governance and business matters from the viewpoint of supervising the execution.
+Audit results are regularly reported to the Audit Committee and reported to the relevant department and corporate officers in a timely manner. - The Company established the Board of Directors Office, where information is collected smoothly and appropriately so that directors can effectively fulfill their roles and responsibilities, and including independent directors meetings, necessary activities are carried out in order for directors to discuss a wide range of issues related to the Company's corporate governance and business matters from the viewpoint of supervising the execution.
 The Company conducted BOD effectiveness evaluation for this fiscal year and the overview of the evaluation results will be disclosed in the Corporate Governance Report.
 The Audit Committee audits the effectiveness of the Board of Directors appropriately and reports the results to the Board of Directors.